-I’m not claiming any particular originality for the ideas I’m including in this series (hence the word “classics”), but even less so with this one.
-However, I have come up with some little variations, including:
+I’m not claiming any particular originality for the ideas I’m including in this series (hence the word “classics”), and even less so with this one.
+However, I have come up with some nice little variations, including:

 – Using it for Present Continuous